ablyss74/docker_stuff/qjackctl docker container.md

 ### Extra stuff you can add to the container are cairo-dock or lxpanel, jamin, rakarrack, guitarix, ardour, obs-studo, nvidia driver.

-### Delete docker contianer - If you need to start fresh or delete the it.
+### Delete docker contianer - If you need to start fresh or just want to delete it.
 I'd also do a docker system prune for a deep clean removal if need be.
 sudo docker rmi debianc1 --force  \#(omit the first pound sign).
 ```